 In Maine, like all other states, legislators define crimes and their maximum punishment in law.
 Judges impose sentences based on the convicted offense and the punishments allowed under the law.
 Class D and E crimes carry maximum fines and jail terms.
 In some circumstances, elevated penalties may also apply.

-Under Maine's laws, a Class D crime is punishable by up to 364 days in county jail and a fine of up to $2,000.
+Under Maine's laws, a Class D crime is punishable by up to 364 days in jail and a fine of up to $2,000.
 Examples of Class D crimes include violation of a protective order, simple assault, and joyriding (unauthorized use of a vehicle).

 Maine increases penalties for certain repeat offenders and offenses involving dangerous weapons.
 The sentencing class for such a crime is one class higher, which means a Class E crime bumps up to a Class D crime and a Class D crime becomes a felony Class C crime.
 Similarly, the law provides that certain individual misdemeanor offenses can be charged as felonies if the offender has several prior convictions.
 For example, a misdemeanor theft offense becomes a felony-level offense (Class C) if the person has two or more prior theft-related convictions.